kissgyorgy/my-stars/README.md

 - [webmin](https://github.com/webmin/webmin) - Powerful and flexible web-based server management control panel
 - [web-starter-kit](https://github.com/google/web-starter-kit) - Web Starter Kit - a workflow for multi-device websites
 - [chromecast-office-dashboard](https://github.com/mattes/chromecast-office-dashboard) - Use Google Chromecast to display dashboards or any other URL on your TV.
-- [keep-a-changelog](https://github.com/olivierlacan/keep-a-changelog) - If you build software, keep a changelog.
 - [portier.github.io](https://github.com/portier/portier.github.io) - Website for Portier, an email-based, passwordless authentication that you can host yourself.
 - [python-readability](https://github.com/buriy/python-readability) - fast python port of arc90's readability tool, updated to match latest readability.js!
 - [foundation-sites](https://github.com/foundation/foundation-sites) - The most advanced responsive front-end framework in the world.
 Quickly create prototypes and production code for sites that work on any kind of device.